 Although Sir Henry Clinton was a fault-finder by nature, he was certainly not unjust in his evaluation of the performance of the royal governors: their aggressive action had done considerably more to incite rebellion than to suppress it in Virginia and North Carolina.
 They are “too sanguine,” he wrote, “and the malady is catching, ministers are soon infected.”
 In this he proved only half-right.
 When word of Moore’s Creek and its consequences reached the London ministry, Lord George Germain (succeeding Dartmouth as the American secretary) wrote the southern expedition off as a lost cause and instructed Clinton to return to Howe’s command.
 While those orders were making their slow way across the sea, however, Parker and Clinton resolved to strike a blow somewhere in the south–and settled on Charleston, South Carolina, as the target of opportunity.
 On the face of it, this was a sensible strategy.
 Success here would give the British a sheltered deep-water harbor and the promising base of operations that had been lost at Norfolk.
 Clinton, following the wishful thinking of Dunmore and Martin, seems also to have believed that a strong British presence in Charleston would inspire South Carolina Loyalists to rise in support of the crown.
 If so, Clinton might have thought much more carefully about the situation in South Carolina before he set sail for Charleston.
 Like every colony, north and south, opinion in South Carolina was deeply divided, but thus far, aside from sending money and foodstuffs off to New England, South Carolinians were biding their time in uneasy neutrality.
 Most important, there had been no armed rising against royal authority.
 Clinton might wisely have let sleeping Rebels lie.
 His gunboat diplomacy, however, would awaken them with a vengeance.

 When Charlestonians climbed the spire of St. Michael’s Church in the first part of June, they saw anchored off the bar ten British warships, mounting some 250 guns in all.
 (The two heaviest–the Bristol and the Experiment–had a hundred guns between them.)
-Under their guns were thirty transports carrying the invaders with General Charles, Lord Cornwallis in command, nearly four regiments in all.
+Under their guns were thirty transports carrying the invaders with General Charles Cornwallis in command, nearly four regiments in all.
 Their arrival, however, had been anticipated for months.
 Already in place ashore the Patriots had a hundred guns and more than five regiments of their own, three South Carolina outfits, the 8th and 24th Virginia, and a battalion of North Carolina men.
 And they had a good place to defend.
-Here the Ashley and Cooper rivers flow into a broad, tranquil harbor.
-The entrance to the harbor, though, is narrow–tricky shoal water pinched between Sullivan’s Island to the north and James Island on the south.
+Here the Ashley and Cooper rivers flowed into a broad, tranquil harbor.
+The entrance to the harbor, though, was narrow and tricky shoal water pinched between Sullivan’s Island to the north and James Island on the south.
 At the southwest end of Sullivan’s Island Colonel William Moultrie had built a crude but surprisingly sturdy fort of palmetto logs and earth.
-Thirty big guns, an assortment of lighter pieces, and the 2nd South Carolina defended the harbor mouth here.
-A shallow inlet known as “The Breach” separates Sullivan’s from Long Island directly north.
+Thirty big guns, an assortment of lighter pieces, and the 2nd South Carolina defended the harbor mouth on this side.
+A shallow inlet known as “The Breach” separated Sullivan’s from Long Island directly to the north.
 If the British landed on Long Island and attempted to cross the Breach to Sullivan’s, a small battery and the 3rd Carolina, dug in on its northeast tip, were ready to confront them there.
 If Admiral Parker intended to force the harbor mouth on the southern side, he would find on his left the heavy batteries of Fort Johnson and the 1st South Carolina on James Island.
-Covering the harbor proper, more American guns awaited Parker’s fleet, at Haddrell’s Point on the northern side and dead ahead on the wharves of Charleston.
+Covering the harbor proper, more American guns awaited Parker’s fleet, at Haddrell’s Point to the north and dead ahead on the wharves of Charleston.
 The British fleet was a formidable force, but the American defenses were sound and the confidence of the defenders high.
 If there was anything to shake that confidence, it came from their own camp.
 The Continental Congress, anxious for the safety of South Carolina, had sent Charles Lee down from Cambridge to assist in its defense.
 Full of windy arrogance, Lee immediately urged Moultrie to abandon his fort and shift the defense of the city inland to Haddrell’s Point.
 Fortunately for the American cause, the clear-eyed judgment of Council President John Rutledge prevailed.
 The Americans would make their fight right where they were.

 On 9 June, Parker got two good regiments ashore on Long Island, the 28th Gloucesters and the 15th East Yorkshires.
 Once ashore, though, Clinton discovered–to his “unspeakable mortification”–that the Breach was not gaiter-deep at all but two feet deeper than his tallest man.
 Crossing here would require boats, which Clinton expected Parker to provide, and would be a good deal trickier than either commander expected.
 On the morning of 28 June, Admiral Parker got the strong following breeze he had been waiting for, raised the attack signal on his flagship, and sailed for the fort, heavy gunboats in the lead, the lighter frigates following in their wake.
 When the gunboats closed with the fort, however, the seamen got the shock of their lives–or rather two shocks.
 First, though they delivered their broadsides into the fort at musket range, their heavy balls merely piled into the spongy earth and palmetto log walls, doing almost no damage.
 Second, as they sailed slowly past those walls, the American gunners, though untrained and untried, poured into them a steady, deliberate, and destructive fire.
 Colonel Moultrie was here, directing the fire, conserving powder as best he could, and getting veteran work out of green hands.
 American guns hammered the attackers’ hulls, splintered their masts, tore away their rigging.
 Parker’s flagship, Bristol, had her cable cut, and while she swung stern-to in the channel, the Americans raked her decks.
 “No slaughterhouse,” said a survivor, “could present so bad a sight with blood and entrails lying about, as did our ship.”
 Parker was nearly the last man standing on the quarter-deck when he, too, was struck: a painful and humiliating splinter wound [see Songbook entry, “A New War Song”] that “ruined his Britches… quite torn off, his backside laid bare, his thigh and knee wounded.”
 The ship took seventy hits before the battle was broken off, and for a time her crew feared that they would be unable to get her out to sea again.
 While the Bristol and the others battled it out with the fort, the frigates came up to help–and immediately ran aground on Middle Ground Shoal.
 None of these would float clear in time to be any real help, and one–the Acteon–would not budge at all and had to be burned the next morning.
 Another generation of Americans would build Fort Sumter on this shoal, also with British invaders in mind.